WithSecureLabs/needle/README.md

 #### Supported Platforms

 * _Workstation_: Needle has been successfully tested on both Kali and OSX
-* _Device_: both iOS 8 and 9 are currently supported
+* _Device_: iOS 8, 9, and 10 are currently supported

 # Usage

 Usage instructions (for both standard users and contributors) can be found in the [project Wiki](https://github.com/mwrlabs/needle/wiki).

-A complete walkthrough on how to quickly get up to speed with Needle can be found on the MWR Labs website: [https://labs.mwrinfosecurity.com/blog/needle-how-to/](https://labs.mwrinfosecurity.com/blog/needle-how-to/)

 # License